cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 There is also:
 - ``Settings`` (F2) — the button inside ``Open Menu`` in the bottom panel.
-Contains different parameters which can be adjusted according to the user's needs
+Contains different parameters which can be adjusted according to the user's needs.
 - ``Context menu`` — available on right mouse button.

 ### Basic navigation